Where did the dental crown originate from?

 When so much of a tooth is missing that traditional fillings cannot repair the damage, your dentist might recommend a crown.
 You can maintain a crown for many years with good oral hygiene and regular dental visits.

-Crowns are fabricated from several materials, including:
+Crowns are made from several materials, including:

 - Metal.
 These crowns function well on back teeth that are not visible when smiling or talking.
 Gold and other metals used for these restorations have the advantage of not breaking or chipping under chewing pressure.
 However, their metallic color makes them less desirable for many people.